ncpr1996/blogs_backup/clztj7y8e000209l6el4aergt.md

 * **Data Availability :**

-    * EBS volumes are replicated within their Availability Zone.
+    * Replicated EBS volumes exist within of each Availability Zone.

-    * Attach to EC2 instances in the same zone.
+    * Connect to instances of EC2 within the same zone.

-    * Format volumes like physical drives.
+    * Volumes should be formatted like actual drives.

-    * Striping improves performance.

-    * io1/io2 volumes can attach to up to 16 instances; others to one.
+    * You can attach io1/io2 volumes to up to 16 instances and others to just one.

     * Free monitoring with CloudWatch and EventBridge.

 * **Data Persistence :**

-    * EBS volumes persist beyond instance life.
+    * EBS volumes last longer than an instance.

     * Uncheck "Delete on Termination" to keep data after termination.

     * Data remains through stop-start cycles.

-    * Deleted volumes are overwritten or encrypted.
+    * Volumes that are deleted are encrypted or rewritten.

 * **Data Encryption :**